arcmateo/ESR_Model/README.md

-# Ethanol_Steam_Reforming_Model
-This repository contains the computational implementation of the model described in "A Phenomenological-based Dynamic Model of Ethanol Steam Reforming for Hydrogen Production".
+# ESR-SSMR dynamic model (Python)
+Python implementation of the phenomenological-based dynamic model for an ethanol steam reforming (ESR) in a staged-separation membrane reactor (SSMR), including reforming and hydrogen separation stages.

+## Reference
+If you use this code, please cite the paper:
+- DOI: 10.1016/j.ijhydene.2026.154199